Health Sciences Major

-The Public Health program offers courses delivered by a variety of academic departments, including natural sciences, mathematics, social sciences, and philosophy.
+The Health Sciences program offers courses delivered by a variety of academic departments, including natural sciences, mathematics, social sciences, and philosophy.
 Students also have the chance to take part in significant, cutting-edge research into relevant health-related issues affecting our community.
 Recently two students completed projects that investigated an arsenic contaminated watershed, while another researched the effects of indoor tanning on the risk of developing skin cancer.

 Graduates of the Health Sciences program are prepared for careers in a field that’s projected to undergo significant growth, with the Bureau of Labor Statistics projecting that nearly a third of all new wage and salary jobs (5.0 million) between 2012-2022 will be in the health care and social assistance sectors.
 The BLS also finds that fourteen of the thirty occupations with the largest percentage increases in employment between 2012-2022 are related to healthcare.

 One of the key benefits our alumni experience in the professional world is a broad array of professional possibilities and graduate school opportunities, including in physical therapy, physician’s assistant, dentistry, optometry, occupational therapy, pharmacy, public health, and veterinary medicine.
 These careers typically lead them to organizations and institutions that focus on improving health, including government health departments, non-profit agencies, hospitals, clinics, and laboratories.